seemantshekhar43/fossee-task/README.md

  6. Build and Re-run the porject.

- 7. Create an account using Register tab.
+ 7. You can view your blog at:  http://localhost:8080/

  8. To add new post you need to be logged in.
 So register first.

+ 9. Create an account using Register tab.

- 9. One can view/edit/delete without logging in.
+ 10. One can view/edit/delete without logging in.

+ 11. Happy Blogging!!